billyjitsu/deXodus/README.md

 ## Tech Stack
 At Dexodus, our innovative approach relies on a tailored tech stack, offering customized futures contracts for enhanced efficiency in gamification features and more.
-Here's an insight into our technology arsenal:
+Here's an overview of the functionalities:

 - Customized Futures Contracts: Engineered in-house to achieve tailored efficiency standards for gamification features and functionalities.
 - Proprietary Liquidity Pool: Our internally-managed liquidity pool ensures efficient auto-compounding mechanisms.